 Write in the Magazine

 Covering fields from international relations and law to information technology and beyond, the scope is broad.
-For example, topics may include protecting nationals abroad, handling visa processes, addressing legal challenges, or designing buildings for embassies and consulates.
+For instance, topics may include protecting nationals abroad, handling visa processes, addressing legal migration challenges, or designing buildings for embassies and consulates.

-The Magazine invites essays as well as diverse formats such as book reviews, case studies, interviews, op-eds, opinion pieces, policy analyses, and reports.
-Note: academic articles should be directed to The Consular Journal (TBA).
+The Magazine invites as well formats such as book reviews, case studies, interviews, op-eds, policy notes, and reports.
+Note: academic articles should be directed to The Consular Journal.

-Email the title, full text, and a brief biography in a single .docx document to contact (at) consularaffairs (dot) org.
+Email the title, full text, and a brief biography in a single .docx document to contact@consularaffairs.org.

-A final version will be presented for the author's approval.
+A private draft version will be presented for the author's approval.

 Once approved, the piece will be published in the Magazine.